Social housing landlords with tenants on Universal Credit

 If your tenant gets their housing costs amount paid to themselves but they are not paying their rent, you can apply online for an Alternative Payment Arrangement (APA), to allow housing costs be paid to you.

 A social rented sector landlord can only request a deduction through the Landlord Portal, if they make the request at the same time they request an APA.
-Otherwise, they have to make their request with a TP1 form which is then posted to Universal Credit Freepost address.
+If you haven't done this, you have to make your request with a TP1 form which can be found at Appendix 1 of the Third Party Payments Creditor/Supplier Handbook.
+You then need to post the form to Universal Credit Freepost address.